MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-basic-deployment.md

 ### Data volume

-Data volumes use the same syntax for encryption as operating system volumes but they do not require protectors for the operation to complete.
+Data volumes use the same syntax for encryption as operating system volumes but they don't require protectors for the operation to complete.
 Encrypting data volumes can be done using the base command: `manage-bde -on <drive letter>` or users can choose to add protectors to the volume.
 We recommend that you add at least one primary protector and a recovery protector to a data volume.

 **Enabling BitLocker with a password**